groqa/groqa-japanese-nlp-toolkit/README.md

 To use, make sure you have git and then install Node.js.
 Install MeCab, Unidic, and J.DepP.
 Also install the required libraries listed above.
 Have a look at the 'Setup' and 'API' sections below for a comprehensive guide.

-Please check out the tests and the TypeScript interfaces to see what
+Please check out the tests and the TypeScript interfaces to see what data is located where.
+It provides a *lot* of information that *might* be related to your text.
+The aim of the tool is rather to provide you with (a lot of) seemingly irrelevant information than risk omitting data that is useful to the *learner*.
+This tool's power lies in its ability to provide a comprehensive linguistic background to your input.